--It would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or -The attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources.
+-It would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or

+-The attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources.

 Before making the decision to name our school in an EHCP, the local authority will send the governing body a copy of the EHCP and then consider their comments very carefully before a final decision on placement is made.
-In addition, the local authority must also seek the agreement of school where the draft EHCP sets out any provision to be delivered on their premises that have been secured through direct payment (personal budget).
 Parents of a child with an EHCP also have the right to seek a place at a special school if they consider that their child's needs can be better met in specialist provision